joserequenaidv/my-eoi/README.md

     - :books: - Creation, customisation and organization of directories.

 **The way I name my commits follows a simple logic:**
-- Directory + Subdirectory + Activity
+- Directory + Subdirectory + Activity.
 - If the changes are in the main directory, just the activity will be mentioned.